game-design-driven/Create-Prepare-to-Dye/README.md

 <details>
   <summary>Complex and unique automation</summary>

-Using Create and Botanias natural automation focus as a loose base, we are constructing processing lines with depth and options.
+Using Create and Botanias natural automation focus as a loose base, we are constructing processing lines with depth and options, the emphasis here is on options, as opposed to tiers, more on that later.
-* Create - A core part of the pack, the unique logistics and processes of the mod allow us to explore new territory in problem solving and creative automation*1
+* Create - A core part of the pack, the unique logistics and processes of the mod allow us to explore new territory in problem solving and creative automation.
+The philosophy of the mod alignes almost perfectly with ours, and when it doesn't it is altered.
-* Botania - Another core element of the experience, ties well into playing with dye and works hand in hand with create in this modpack
+* Botania - Another core element of the experience, ties well into playing with dye and works hand in hand with create in this modpack.
+It has undergone many modifications to fit it into this world.
 * Quark + oddities
 ---
 On top of those we add many processing lines (over 1200 recipe changes and additions) that focus on the core gameplay loop of the pack, and are designed to be interesting and fun to automate.
+They are not arbitrary or random, they are finely tuned specifically for this experience.
 </details>
 <details>
   <summary>Radical simplification</summary>

 No clutter.
 Every item and block has ~~a reason~~ at least a few reasons to be in the game.
-Otherwise it gets yeeted
+Otherwise it gets yeeted.
+And many things do indeed get yeeted, including from vanialla minecraft.
+Did anyone say nether?
+Never heard of it.
 </details>
 <details>
   <summary>Remove tiers</summary>

 * With the exception of regular crafting table recipes.
 Most if not all other recipes have a place in any stage of th game.
-For example the grindstones from create are not a flat upgrade over the millstone, the millstone produces of a single product, while the grindstones produce multiple products, but at a lower rate.
-Every recipe will have advantages and disadvantages, and depending on your exsisting processing lines it might make sense to use different ones.
+For example the grindstones from create are not a flat upgrade over the millstone, the millstone produces a lot of a single product, while the grindstones produce multiple products, but at a lower quantity.
+Every recipe will have advantages and disadvantages, and depending on your existing processing lines it might make sense to use different ones.
-* With the exception of stone.
-Tools and armor have been rebalanced to have a place at any point in the game.
-  * wood tools do not exist
-  * iron tools have the most durability
-    * botania's manasteel has less durability but can be replenished with mana
-  * diamond tools have the high speed
-  * gold tools have the most enchantability and are the fastest, but have the least durability (but more than in vanilla)
-  * netherite tools are the most well rounded.
-But are slower than diamond, have less enchantability than gold and have less durability than iron
 </details>
 <details>
   <summary>Low amount of tasks that aren't "making cool stuff"</summary>

-* Effortless building - with the configs that allow you to build and destroy huge things right out of the gate.
-* Refined Storage - without any automation parts, it is just a fancy way to access your storage to make your life easier without taking away any of the cool automation
+We do everything within our power to prevent the possibility of optimizing the fun out of this game.
+Specifically with regard to our core gameplay loop.
+If you are not automating, making and building cool stuff, we assume we have done something wrong, and we sprint to fix it.
 </details>
 <details>
   <summary>Lightweight</summary>